MO-NO-749/Enterprise-Sales-Operations-Analytics-Project/README.md

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-3. **Gold Layer**: Houses business-ready data modeled into a snowflake schema required for reporting and analytics.
+3. **Gold Layer**: Houses business-ready data modeled into a snowflake schema for reporting and analytics and proformance.

 ---
 ## 📖 Project Overview